READ TIME: 12mins

 If your business is experiencing issues with cash flow and is unable to pay, do not panic.
 Options are available to help you, from entering into administration to negotiating a time to pay arrangement with HMRC.

-If your company can’t pay its VAT, don’t continue trading.
+Don’t continue trading when unable to pay tax.
 Your company may be insolvent because of its VAT bill and lack of cash.
 You, therefore, need to take immediate action to protect the company and its creditors.

 HMRC’s normal response to VAT non-payment is in most cases, to pay more attention to companies that fall behind and, if payment is severely overdue, to deliver the company a distraint letter requiring immediate payment of VAT arrears.

-Paying VAT as and when it falls due is essential for a business to trade solvently and avoid fines.
+Paying VAT as and when it falls due is essential for a business to trade solvent and avoid fines.

 We detail below areas often asked from us.